 If you’re wondering, what is Ayurveda I’ve got you covered.
 Ayurveda is a system of alternative medicine based on the philosophy of balance and harmony in the body’s systems.

-Commonly referred to as the science of self-healing, Ayurveda uses diet and herbal treatment, as well as yoga asanas (postures) and breath to restore balance.
-I was taught to use herbal teas for healing during my training.
+Commonly referred to as the science of self-healing, Ayurveda uses diet and herbal treatment, as well as yoga asanas (postures) and breath, to restore balance.

 On the go and don’t want to carry around a thermos of Ginger Tea with Licorice Root like my boys did when they were little?
 Grab yourself Beekeeper’s Naturals propolis throat spray.